WAN Design Requirements

 • When a spoke needs to send a packet to a destination (private) subnet on another spoke, it queries the NHRP server for the real (outside) address of the destination (target) spoke.

-• After the originating spoke “learns” the peer address of the target spoke, it can initiate a dynamic IPsec tunnel to the target spoke.
+• After the originating spoke “learns” the peer address of the target spoke, a dynamic IPsec tunnel can be initiated into the target spoke.

 • The spoke-to-spoke tunnel is built over the multipoint GRE interface.